pascallaliberte/sharpen.page/index.md

 {: .instead-of-list }

 * *Instead of*{: .instead-of-prefix } Stopping when you find a correlation (this person has that overall need)
-  * *Dig for*{: .instead-of-prefix } Causation (when the person is stuck in this way, they look out for something like this) {: .instead-of-list }
+  * *Dig for*{: .instead-of-prefix } Causation (e.g. when the person is stuck in this way, they look out for something like this)
+{: .instead-of-list }

 * *Instead of*{: .instead-of-prefix } Using the business model canvas or a lean canvas or any other canvas
-  * *Dig for*{: .instead-of-prefix } the job-to-be-done of every thing you publish or make available, be it your channels, your newsletter, why your suppliers would want to work with you, etc.
+  * *Dig for*{: .instead-of-prefix } Understanding the Job-To-Be-Done of every point of interaction between you and the world.
+What job people hire your newsletter for, why your suppliers would want to work with you, etc.
 {: .instead-of-list }

 Want to learn more?
 There are excellent books and resources: